anelendata/handoff/docs/venv_config.md

 {"rows_read": 15}
 ```

-## Running Code with Configuration Files
+## How to use config files: Fetching exchange rates with singer.io

 The configuration files that may contain sensitive information go to
 `.local` directory.